 Large grocery stores exist in the cities, even small cities like Zihuatanejo, and some stuff, like bread, is a whole lot less expensive than in similar US stores.

 Locally grown fruit anywhere in Mexico is cheap, but often especially cheap in mercados (open-stall community markets).
-An avocado in a Patzcuaro outdoor market is 3 cents; where I live in Colorado, an avocado is $1.39.
+An avocado in the Patzcuaro outdoor market is 3 cents; at the same time in Colorado, an avocado was $1.39.

 Street food is super cheap; stock your backpack with mercado-bought fruit and veggies for breakfast while having a terrific culinary adventure for main meals.